knoxa/knoxa.github.io/text/names/index.md

 Metaphone and Soundex encodings weaken the "top concepts are people" assumption because several name tokens will encode to the same string, so the encoded token is a more common object than any of the source tokens that map to it.
 This means it is likely to appear lower in the concept lattice with an upwards branch towards concepts carrying the different corresponding source tokens, as you can see above.
-If go with the "top concepts are people" assumption, I get 4 people, which is wrong; General Alexeieff" and "General Alexeiev" are the same person.
+If I go with the "top concepts are people" assumption I get 4 people, which is wrong; General Alexeieff" and "General Alexeiev" are the same person.

 If I take out the original name token objects (leaving just the ones created by Metaphone and Soundex), I get: